-Data from sanctions is analysed by Leaders of Years and SLT.
+Data from sanctions is analysed by Leaders of Key Stage, Leaders of Years and SLT.
 Where patterns are identified intervention strategies must be applied.

 15. The use of force or restraint in order to control students

 Section 93 of the Education and Inspections Act 2006 enables school staff to use such force as is reasonable in the circumstances to prevent a student from doing, or continuing to do, any of the following: